nirgalili/calculate_roi_on_yad_2_realestate/README.md

 search criteria.
 Pay attention to the prompts given in the IDE run screen.
 This is the program interface.

-If chhose to run with Replit and not locally in IDE use this blogpost in hebrew for further explanation about Replit
+If chose to run with Replit and not locally in IDE use this blogpost in hebrew for further explanation about Replit